 Mike earned his private pilot certificate in 1964, and today has logged more than 7,000 hours as PIC, almost all in piston-powered GA airplanes.
 He is a commercial pilot with instrument, single- and multi-engine land, single-engine sea, and glider ratings; a certificated flight instructor for airplanes, instruments and multiengine; and a certificated A&P mechanic with Inspection Authorization.
 He purchased his first aircraft (a Cessna 182) in 1968, moved up to high-performance singles, and since 1987 has owned, flown and maintained a known-ice-equipped 1979 Cessna T310R turbocharged piston twin.

-He has been married since 1974, and lives with his wife Jan on three oak-studded acres in a semi-rural area of California's central coast.
+Mike resides on three oak-studded acres in a semi-rural area of California's central coast.

 NOTE: In addition to his renowned maintenance writing and webinars and his maintenance management practice, Mike is also available as a consultant or expert witness.